FudaWiki/fudawiki-files/hanafuda/games/hiyoko.md

 **Hiyoko** (ひよこ, 'chick') is a Hanafuda game for 2 players.
 It is also known as **Shosho** (しょっしょ).

-This game is originally played using a [mekurifuda](/en/mekurifuda) deck called Ise: click [here](/en/mekurifuda/games/hiyoko) to see the rules using an Ise deck.
+This game was originally played using a [mekurifuda](/en/mekurifuda) deck called Ise: click [here](/en/mekurifuda/games/hiyoko) to see the rules using an Ise deck.

 The game shares a similarity with [Poka](/hanafuda/games/poka).